Your 2-Month-Old Baby’s Development and Milestones

 There is no “correct” number when it comes to poopy diapers either.
 So, don’t focus on how much your 2-month-old “should” poop since the frequency can vary.
 Two-month-old babies can poop anywhere from several times a day to only once a week.
 If your baby is pooping less than normal but the stools are soft and your baby is otherwise healthy, there may not be any cause for concern.
 Still, if you’re worried, your baby’s healthcare provider will be able to check whether everything is OK.

 As you’ve no doubt realized, your baby’s going through plenty of diapers.
-If you haven’t already, don’t forget to download the Pampers Club app so you can get great rewards for all those diapers you’re buying.
+If you haven’t already, don’t forget to download the Pampers Rewards app so you can start earning Pampers cash, earn $10 reward after 10 diaper scans.
+Not only that, but the app can also help you keep track of your baby’s development and provide useful insights to help guide you in your parenting journey.

 A 2-Month-Old’s Sleep Schedule: How Much Sleep Does Your Baby Need?